JakeNTech/JakeNTech.github.io/content/about/_index.md

 title: "About"
 menu: "about"
 draft: false
-description: "About page.
-Nothing more needs to be said here."
+description: "An about section for an about page!
+Madness I tell you!
+Madness!"
 artwork: "assets/img/jakeNenaduck.png"
 ---
 <div id="this_location"></div>

-Hiya! &#128075; I'm Jake, a final-year Forensic computing and security student at Bournemouth University and end up working on side projects a lot, such as this site, or a range of Python scripts to help with file carving.
-I can also get caught up making memes with Paint.net (Forever grateful for being pointed in that direction)
+Hiya! &#128075; I'm Jake, a final-year Forensic computing and security student at Bournemouth University but can be found working on side projects, such as this site, or a range of Python scripts to help with file carving.
+Plenty of memes get made too (Thanks to the person who got me into using Paint.Net ...
+I've never laughed so hard &#128514;)

 All this computer stuff started before we got an internet connection at home (We had dial-up but it never got used).
 I ended up playing a tonne of 90's PC games bought from charity shops.
 Creating “barrel world” in the Legoland PC game?
 Just me…okay &#128513;